 Notice: The Harrow Local History Collection & Archive is now open to email enquiries only.
-Please note, that due to the second lockdown, answers to enquiries may be delayed for up to one month.
-Please see our statement regarding our re-opening here.
+Please note, that due to the third lockdown, answers to enquiries may be delayed for up to one month.

 The Harrow Local History Collection & Archive has existed in some form since 1948 when Wealdstone Library opened.
 This important collection was then given a more permanent home in the reference section of Gayton Library in 1968 after the first Local History Librarian was appointed, and was later moved to the Civic Centre Library when it opened in 1972.
 It moved to its current home at Headstone Manor & Museum after the Civic Centre Library closed in October 2013.